SouravFrank/Wishnet-Usage-Tracker/README.md

 ## Features

-- **Data Visualization**: Interactive charts to visualize data usage trends.
+- **Data Visualization**: Interactive charts powered by Recharts to visualize data usage trends over time.
-- **HTML Data Extraction**: Easily extract data from HTML tables and save it.
+- **HTML Data Extraction**: Easily extract data from HTML tables and save it to your backend.
-- **Responsive Design**: Works seamlessly on both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices, ensuring a seamless user experience.
-- **User Notifications**: Snackbar notifications for user feedback.
+- **User Notifications**: Snackbar notifications provide real-time feedback to users during data extraction and saving processes.

 ## Technologies Used

-- **React**: A JavaScript library for building user interfaces.
+- **React**: A JavaScript library for building user interfaces, enabling a component-based architecture.
-- **Recharts**: A composable charting library built on React components.
+- **Recharts**: A composable charting library built on React components, providing flexible and customizable charts.
-- **CSS Variables**: For consistent theming and styling.
+- **CSS Variables**: For consistent theming and styling across the application.
-- **Fetch API**: For making HTTP requests to the backend.
+- **Fetch API**: For making HTTP requests to the backend, facilitating data retrieval and submission.
+- **Express**: A minimal and flexible Node.js web application framework for building the backend server.
+- **Concurrently**: To run both the frontend and backend servers simultaneously during development.

 ## Getting Started